Skip to Content

 Picture of Dominion’s ImageCast X (ICX) Ballot Marking Device touch screen and printer at a voting booth.

-Please note that the ICX ballot marking devices do not tabulate or count any votes.
-After the voter confirms their selections on the “Review” screen, they must print their ballot and place it in the teal ballot box.
+Please note that ICX ballot marking devices do not count or even save a voter's choices.
+After the voter confirms their selections on the “Review” screen, they must print out their ballot and place it in the teal ballot box where it will ultimately be counted alongside the other paper ballots.

 Curbside Voting